lenkan/rx-workshop/README.md

 msg: {"type":"utf8","utf8Data":"{\"type\":\"query.input\",\"text\":\"apa\"}"}
 ```

-Open `index.js` in your favourite editor (not Emacs ;P ) and edit the `Handler` function to implement the functionality.
+Open `index.js` in your favourite editor and edit the `Handler` function to implement the functionality.

 ####Making your own backend
 Make a server which accepts WS connections on ws://localhost:4739.
 Accept text messages like these: